PlummersSoftwareLLC/Primes/PrimeOdin/solution_1/README.md

 docker run --rm odin-primes
 ```

+Thanks to rbergen for helping me with the Docker image.

 ## Output

 Both the 1-bit as well as the 8-bit storage version will be run.